ciaala/nano-lisp-js/README.md

 You can see it in action here: http://www.lugajs.org/test/SpecRunner.htm?spec=luga.form

+You can also install using bower by running: bower install jasmine-jquery

 jasmine-tree is designed to work in IE9+ and most recent versions of Chrome and FireFox.